mdub/lazily/README.md

 Lazy filtering and transforming
 -------------------------------

-Lazy evaluation is triggered using `Enumerable#lazily`, or the `Lazily` method:
+Lazy evaluation is triggered using `Enumerable#lazily`:

     [1,2,3].lazily              #=> #<Lazily::Proxy: [1, 2, 3]>
-    Lazily([1,2,3])             #=> #<Lazily::Proxy: [1, 2, 3]>

-The resulting "Lazy::Proxy" object implements lazy forms of various Enumerable methods.
-Rather than returning Arrays, the lazy forms return a "result proxy" object which is itself Enumerable, and which generates results incrementally, on demand.
+The resulting object implements lazy versions of various Enumerable methods.
+Rather than returning Arrays, the lazy forms return new Enumerable objects, which generate results incrementally, on demand.

 Consider the following code, which squares a bunch of numbers, then takes the first 4 results.